Connect the client to your OneDrive account with the following command:

-It is probably easiest to write such an image to a USB storage device and use that for the installation.
+It is probably easiest to write such an image to a USB storage device and use that for installation.
 If the only computer you have access to is running Windows, I would suggest you use Rufus as a means to create a bootable USB flash drive.
 Depending on your acutal requirements, there are many different Debian images to choose from.
-If you are following these instructions to install on amd64 hardware, use the unofficial firmware-11.4.0-amd64-netinst.iso, which “includes non-free firmware for extra support for some awkward hardware”.
+If you are following these instructions to install on x86-64 hardware, use the unofficial firmware-11.6.0-amd64-netinst.iso, which supports Intel as well as AMD processors and “includes non-free firmware for extra support for some awkward hardware”.

 Debian GNU/Linux will be the only operating system installed on your computer.
 Ensure that all of your data is safely backed up elsewhere because formatting your storage device will lead to the loss of all data.

 In the examples which are to follow, debian is used as the hostname and bullseye as the username.
 You may of course substitute any names that you prefer.
-Just be careful to also make the required changes before executing any of the commands.
-Decide on an encryption passphrase to encrypt your storage device and a user password to secure your user account.
+Just be careful to also make the required changes before blindly executing any of the commands.
+Decide on an encryption passphrase to encrypt your storage device, a user password to secure your user account and a root password to secure the root account.
 In addition to Debian packages, Flatpaks and Snaps will be enabled as well.